-In an interview at a "City of Ember" at this year's FantasticFest, Bill Murray talked about the recently announced "Ghostbusters 3" and whether he would be involved:
+In a recent interview at a “City of Ember” at this year’s FantasticFest, Bill Murray talked about the recently announced “Ghostbusters 3” and whether he would be involved:

 “Well, I think the wounds from Ghostbusters 2 have healed.
 Supposedly they have hired two guys from The Office to write a script.
 So, that could work.
 I think that is a good idea.
 Maybe they will give us a fresh look at it.
 I’ve always liked our characters.
 Our characters are funny.
 We had a lot of fun making the movies.
 The first one was really a lot of fun to make.
 But I worry.

 I think the first forty minutes of Ghostbusters is about as funny as a movie gets.
 It didn’t have a lot of special effects in it.
 There were just a couple.
 It was just about those funny characters in that world.
 And I liked that movie.
 I think the first one had sixty plate shots, or something like that.